 There’s still time to help out, and I’m counting on your support.
 I’ve already made a personal donation because this is a cause I believe in.

-If you have a moment and would like to donate to the National MS Society, click on this link: http://main.nationalmssociety.org/site/TR/General/?fr_id=27863&pg=pfind
+To make your donation to the National MS Society, click on this link: http://main.nationalmssociety.org/site/TR/General/?fr_id=27863&pg=pfind

 Thanks again and I’ll keep you posted on my MuckFest MS experience.

-Follow up with the people who don’t respond, and send a thank you message to those who have made donations on your behalf.
+Be sure to send a thank you message to those who have made donations on your behalf.